 In order to invoke a Termination of Service for Good Reason, a Participant must provide written notice to the Company or the employer Affiliate with respect to which the Participant is employed or providing services of the existence of one or more of the conditions constituting Good Reason within ninety (90) days following the Participant's knowledge of the initial existence of such condition or conditions, specifying in reasonable detail the conditions constituting Good Reason, and the Company or employer Affiliate, as applicable, shall have thirty (30) days following receipt of such written notice (the "Cure Period") during which it may remedy the condition.
 In the event that the Company or the employer Affiliate fails to remedy the condition constituting Good Reason during the applicable Cure Period, the Participant's "separation from service" (within the meaning of Section 409A of the Code) must occur, if at all, within sixty (60) days following the end of the Cure Period in order for such termination as a result of such condition to constitute a Termination of Service for Good Reason.
-Notwithstanding the foregoing, if a Participant and the Company (or any of its Affiliates) have entered into an employment agreement, consulting agreement or other similar agreement or other agreement.
+Notwithstanding the foregoing, if a Participant and the Company (or any of its Affiliates) have entered into an employment agreement, consulting agreement or other similar agreement that specifically defines "good reason," then with respect to such Participant, "Good Reason" shall have the meaning defined in that employment agreement, consulting agreement or other agreement.

-(x) "Grant Date" means the later of (i) the date on which the Committee (or its designee) by resolution, written consent or other appropriate action selects an Eligible Individual to receive a grant of an Award, determines the number of Shares or other amount to be subject to such Award and, if applicable, determines the Option Price or Grant Price of such Award, if any, or (ii) the date designated as the "Grant Date" by the Committee by resolution, written consent or other appropriate action in connection with the approval of the Award.

-(y) "Grant Price" means the price established as of the Grant Date of a SAR pursuant to Section 7 used to determine whether there is any payment due upon exercise of the SAR.

-(z) "Incentive Stock Option" or "ISO" means a right to purchase Shares under the Plan in accordance with the terms and conditions set forth in Section 6 and which is designated as an Incentive Stock Option and which is intended to meet the requirements of Section 422 of the Code.
+- (x) "Grant Date" means the later of (i) the date on which the Committee (or its designee) by resolution, written consent or other appropriate action selects an Eligible Individual to receive a grant of an Award, determines the number of Shares or other amount to be subject to such Award and, if applicable, determines the Option Price or Grant Price of such Award, if any, or (ii) the date designated as the "Grant Date" by the Committee by resolution, written consent or other appropriate action in connection with the approval of the Award. - (y) "Grant Price" means the price established as of the Grant Date of a SAR pursuant to Section 7 used to determine whether there is any payment due upon exercise of the SAR. - (z) "Incentive Stock Option" or "ISO" means a right to purchase Shares under the Plan in accordance with the terms and conditions set forth in Section 6 and which is designated as an Incentive Stock Option and which is intended to meet the requirements of Section 422 of the Code. - (aa) "Insider" means an individual who is, on the relevant date, an officer, director or ten percent (10%) beneficial owner (within the meaning of Section 13(d)-3 promulgated under the Exchange Act) of any class of the

-(aa) "Insider" means an individual who is, on the relevant date, an officer, director or ten percent (10%) beneficial owner (within the meaning of Section 13(d)-3 promulgated under the Exchange Act) of any class of the Company's equity securities that is registered pursuant to Section 12 of the Exchange Act, as determined by the Committee in accordance with Section 16 of the Exchange Act.
+Company's equity securities that is registered pursuant to Section 12 of the Exchange Act, as determined by the Committee in accordance with Section 16 of the Exchange Act.